 There was some negative reaction from consumer advocacy groups to the FDA approving an OTC weight loss drug.
 Public Citizen called Alli's approval "reckless.

-These three weight loss drugs are the newest batch of prescription weight loss pills on the market (Qnexa and Belviq were approved in June 2012, Contrave in September 2014).
-All three of these drugs are restricted to treating very obese adults (over age 18), with the benchmark BMI (body mass index) depending upon health complications directly tied to excess weight.
+These four weight loss drugs are the newest batch of prescription weight loss pills on the market (Qsymia and Belviq were approved in June 2012, Contrave in September 2014, and Saxenda in December 2014).
+All four of these drugs are restricted to treating very obese adults (over age 18), with a benchmark BMI (body mass index) depending upon health complications directly tied to excess weight.

 Like all weight-loss supplements, total weight lost over diet and exercise alone was modest, and side effects may not be worth the risk.
-Because these three prescription medications are so new, most medical professionals are reluctant to prescribe them until the side effects of longer term use are known -- especially since post-approval clinical trials and data are still pending.
+Because these four prescription medications are so new, most medical professionals are reluctant to prescribe them until the side effects of longer term use are known -- especially since post-approval clinical trials and data are still pending with all of them.

-At this time, the guidelines for medical professionals for all three of these drugs are to evaluate the patient after 12 weeks; if they have not lost at least 3 to 5 percent of their baseline body weight, treatment should be discontinued as the long term risks (seizures, increased blood pressure and heart rate and other serious issues) will most likely outweigh the benefits.
-They may also interact with other medicines.
+At this time, the guidelines for medical professionals for all four of these drugs are to evaluate the patient after 12 weeks; if they have not lost at least 3 to 5 percent of their baseline body weight, treatment should be discontinued as the long term risks (seizures, increased blood pressure and heart rate, and other serious issues) will most likely outweigh the benefits.
+The drugs may also interact with other medicines.